CSPshala/MJALDemo/README.md

 -----------------------
 System Requirements
 -----------------------
-Tested on and built for UE4 4.19
+Tested on and built for UE4 4.20/4.19

+If you need an older version of this project, clone the appropriate version engine tag.
+EG: UE 4.19 is at tag "4.19"

 -----------------------
 Installation Guide